NattapongSiri/cb_fut/README.md

 # cb_fut
 This crate provide utility macros to convert a call to function that need a callback to handle return values into a function that either return a `Future` that resolve to values or a `Stream` that yield values.
-It introduce extra syntax `-> ()` into functional call signature.
+It introduce extra syntax `-> ()` and `-> () ->` into macro call signature.

 ## Limitation
 Following are limitations of this crate.